vasilistsavalias/vasilistsavalias/README.md

 - 🏫 **Education & Outreach:** AI Education Consultant for **Axion Schools**.
 Designed a full 5-year AI curriculum for ages 10–15 (Ethics, Scratch → Teachable Machine → Python).
 - 🤝 **Leadership:** Former Coordinator for the **IEEE Student Branch**.
 Mentored 40+ students in Python and competitive programming.

-> I like programming, but I'd much rather be chilling in the Shire and growing my garden.
+> I'd rather be chilling in the Shire growing my garden, but alas,we live in a society...

-**Interests:** Socializing, guitar, history, gaming, marathon running, movies, board games, and carbonated water.
+**Interests:** Socializing, guitar, history, gaming, movies, board games, and carbonated water.